anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 ## Solution {#solution}

-To overcome these problems, the constrained Join Proxy is introduced.
+To overcome these problems, the Join Proxy for onboarding of constrained network elements is introduced.
 This is specific functionality that all, or a specific subset of, authenticated nodes in an IP network can implement.
 When the Join Proxy functionality is enabled in a node, it can help a neighboring Pledge securely onboard the network.